djalbat/necessary/README.md

 * The `checkEntryExists()`, `checkFileExists()`, `checkDirectoryExists()`, `isEntryFile()`, `isEntryDirectory()` and `isDirectoryEmpty()` functions work as their names suggest, returning a boolean value.

 ```
-checkEntryExists("root/etc"); // the return value is true if the file or directory exists
+checkEntryExists("root/etc"); // returns true if the file or directory exists

-checkFileExists("root/etc/init.conf"); // the return value is true if the file exists
+checkFileExists("root/etc/init.conf"); // returns true if the file exists

-checkDirectoryExists("root/etcconf"); // the return value is true if the directory exists
+checkDirectoryExists("root/etcconf"); // returns true if the directory exists

-isEntryFile("root/etc/init.conf"); // the return value is true if the entry is a file
+isEntryFile("root/etc/init.conf"); // returns true if the entry is a file

-isEntryDirectory("root"); // the return value is true if the entry is a directory
+isEntryDirectory("root"); // returns true if the entry is a directory

-isDirectoryEmpty("root/etc"); // the return value is true if the directory is empty
+isDirectoryEmpty("root/etc"); // returns true if the directory is empty
 ```

 * The `readDirectory()` function returns an array of entry names if the directory exists: